-The results from both of these experiments demonstrate that scanning could be used to predict carcase IMF (marbling) but the error about the prediction can be quite large, particularly for animals whose IMF levels exceed those beyond the accurate range of current ultrasound equipment (approximately 8%).
-The real value of scanning from an individual animal management point of view will depend on the current rate at which the animals are meeting specifications under the imposed selection, nutritional and management regimes.
-If compliance rates are low and the variation in final marble score is high, then scanning early in the finishing phase could be of benefit.
-The best time to scan will depend on a number of factors and this would need to be an area of further investigation prior to embarking on the exercise.
-Cost effectiveness would also need some further examination to determine wether scanning can lift compliance rates sufficiently to cover the additional costs of scanning.
+The results from both of these experiments demonstrate that scanning could be used to predict carcass IMF but the error about the prediction can be quite large, particularly for animals whose IMF levels exceed those beyond the accurate range of current ultrasound equipment (approximately 8%).
+The prediction of the economically important variable of marble score is further complicated by the poorly quantified relationship between carcass IMF and marble score.

+The real value of scanning from an individual animal management point of view will depend on the current rate at which the animals are meeting specifications given current selection, nutritional and management regimes.
+If compliance rates are low and the variation in final marble score is high then scanning at an early or intermediate date while on feed could be of benefit.
+The best date to scan will depend on a number of factors and this would need to be an area of further investigation prior to embarking on the exercise.
+The cost effectiveness of it would also need some further examination to decide wether scanning can lift compliance rates sufficiently to cover the additional costs of scanning.
 Most feedlot operators who have trailed scanning mid-term, cite disruption to feeding regimes and slow throughput as inhibitive factors.

-Before looking to scanning to predict carcase marbling levels feedlot operators and meat processors should consider the cost effectiveness of improvement in other areas that might improve compliance rates.
+Before looking to scanning to predict carcass marbling levels feedlot operators and meat processors should consider the cost effectiveness of improvement in other areas that might improve compliance rates.
 Such areas as selection of vendors, pre-feedlot treatment and nutritional manipulation may prove more cost effective.